Digestion - Accessory Organs of the Digestive tract

 Excretion of bilirubin, cholesterol, hormones and drugs

 What is the gallbladder and bile?
-What does it do?
+What are the colours of these items?
+What do they do?

 Bile is a bitter yellowish green fluid produced by the liver and stored in, concentrated and secreted by the gall bladder